 Dr Shun-ichi Amari is a mathematical neuroscientist.
 He is a professor emeritus at the University of Tokyo and a honorary science advisor at RIKEN.
-He received the order of culture.
 He initiated information geometry, which has been widely applied in various fields such as statistics, signal processing, information theory, machine learning and more.
 He is also one of pioneers in developing mathematical theories of neural networks.
 He is currently working on integrated information theory and Wasserstein distance using information geometry.

 Martin is a senior researcher at Araya.
 He has a BSc and MSc in physics from TU Vienna and a PhD in computer science from the University of Hertfordshire.
 His main research interests is in understanding the emergence of individuality and goal-directedness in dynamical systems.
 Currently, he focuses on probabilistic planning as inference which is a (relatively) general framework for modelling goal-directed individuals (i.e. agents).